Week 8 NFL anytime touchdown scorer picks, back Tyler Warren to score

 The SportsLine Machine Learning Model AI has locked in its top Week 8 NFL anytime TD picks for players like Tyler Warren and Rachaad White

 Many of the 13 teams that passed on Tyler Warren in the 2025 NFL Draft may be regretting their decisions when seeing the start to his NFL career and the impact he's having on the Indianapolis offense.
 Warren has scored a touchdown in each of his last four games for the No. 1 offense in the NFL, with the Colts averaging 33.1 points per game this season, and the SportsLine Machine Learning Model has Warren among its top picks for Week 8 anytime TD scorer bets at +125 odds at online sports betting sites.
+Warren's over/under for total receptions is 4.5, and his over/under for total receiving yards is 57.5.
 The model also has a few other top picks for Week 8 anytime touchdown scorer bets, including a tight end at 2-1 odds for one of the Super Bowl favorites entering the 2025 NFL season.

 Targeting anytime touchdown bets is one way to approach Week 8 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 8 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest bet365 bonus code, where new users receive $200 in bonus bets with a $5 wager, whether it wins or loses.